The best welding jacket protects your upper body from the heat produced by a welding torch.

-- Not good for heavy-duty jobs
+- Not suitable for heavy-duty jobs

 - Cotton may not work for very high temperatures

-2. BSX Flame-Resistant Welding Jacket
+BSX Flame-Resistant Welding Jacket

-but the internal features are what make this jacket a worthy buy.
-Two inside pockets let you store pencils, pens or other small welding tools you need to keep handy.
+but the interior features make this jacket a worthy buy.
+Two inside pockets let you store pencils, pens, or other small welding tools you need to keep handy.

-Extra fabric comes down below the last snap to protect your waistline from sparks and heat.
+Extra fabric comes below the last snap to protect your waistline from sparks and heat.
 The overlap creates an extra layer of protection for your skin and under-clothes.